StarExec/StarExec/command/README.txt

 commands expect one parameter of the form "val={newval}", where "newval" will be the new value of the selected setting.
 The last two commands expect the parameter "id," where "id" is a space ID, and also accept the optional parameter "hier".

---setarchivetype -Given a val of zip, tar, tar.gz, or tgz, sets the default archive type for the user
-REQUIRED: "val"
-OPTIONAL: None
-EXAMPLE: 'setarchivetype val=zip'

 --setfirstname -Sets the user's first name
 REQUIRED: "val"